frank-n-01/ZeroOneFlow/README.md

 ## Style
 - You can customize the flow style and save it.
-- If you turn the "dice" button ON (filled), a random style will be generated every time you play the flow.
+- If you turn the "dice" button ON (filled), a random style will be generated every time you start the flow.